 I can remember being enthralled by Jacques Cousteau, watching his television shows about his ocean exploration adventures aboard his famous ship, the Calypso.
 That feeling of wonder has never really left me; I'm still a sucker for a good deep-sea documentary.
-So, as soon as I heard about the " Deeper Than Light " exhibition opening at the National Museum of Natural History this Saturday, February 20, I was all over it.
+So, as soon as I heard about the " Deeper Than Light

 In 2004, an international dream team of six scientists was sent on a two-month voyage to research marine life along the Mid-Atlantic Ridge in the North Atlantic Ocean and the resulting traveling exhibition, consisting of photos, film and even specimens, is one of the results.

 Recently, I spoke to Mike Vecchione, one of the scientists from the voyage and the director of NOAA’s National Systematics Laboratory, located at the Natural Museum of Natural History.
 Vecchione is an expert in cephalopods, as in squid and octopus – especially the deepwater variety.

 Now this exhibit is based on a cruise that took place in 2004, but there’s been a few more voyages since then.
 What was so essential about that particular 2004 expedition?

 There are a couple of things that are unique.
 For one thing, we were able to use a lot of different types of gear, so we were able to sample a very broad spectrum of biological diversity out on the Mid-Atlantic Ridge.
 And we were using a brand new large research ship that the Norwegians provided which was capable of doing all this work and staying out on station for a long period of time.

 It was kind of a Mission: Impossible team of six scientists assembled for the cruise, with each scientist having his own particular specialty.
 I imagine you were constantly in pretty close quarters on the ship.
 Do things ever get testy, even between scientists?